unified-font-object/ufo-spec/roadmap.md

 This page serves a a place to collect the UFO team's thoughts on potential future features of the specification.

+## UFO 3 Additions

+Over the last 13 years the UFO specification has been developed in major steps.
+This has been the case because when the format was started the binary font formats that the specification superset were not rapidly changing.
+The UFO specification could go several years without a major upgrade and still only need a few minor additions.
+The binary font specifications are changing rapidly now and the UFO specification development process needs to adapt to this.

+The problem with updating the UFO specification rapidly is that the format has been designed to be authoring tool neutral.
+If a new bit of data is added to fontinfo.plist, authoring tools must be updated to handle this new data otherwise the data will be lost.
+In UFO 3 we developed a way to make official additions to the specification that won't result in data loss.
+This is done by using the various lib locations and the data directory with standard storage keys and formats.
+This works well for very small and very big changes, but not so well for changes that fall between.
+Unfortunately, these "in between" changes are the kinds that are being made to the OpenType specification--new tables, new fields, new data.
+This new data is too complex to store in the lib locations.
+So, we need to develop a way to handle this.
+We're going to do this by making a small tweak to the way that authoring tools interpret the data in fontinfo.plist.

+The fontinfo.plist specification is going to gain a new section that addresses how an authoring tool should handle unknown key/value pairs.
+Previously, unknown pairs were considered illegal.
+Going forward, when an unknown pair is encountered the tool should preserve the pair and should write it, unchanged, back into fontinfo.plist during a subsequent save operation.
+This does not mean that anyone can add anything that they want to fontinfo.plist. (lib.plist must still be used for that.)
+The authoring tool should not attempt to validate the unknown data apart from ensuring that it conforms to standard Property List specifications.

+This change will allow the specification to be updated incrementally without users encountering data loss.
+Major changes, such as additions to GLIF, will still require a complete version jump.

+### SVG Table

+The following is a sketch for how "SVG in OpenType" could be stored in UFO.

+There must be a layer named "public.openTypeSVG" (note, this is a UFO file layer name, not necessarily the name that must be shown to the user in an interface).
+That will contain a layer of glyphs that should be represented in the SVG table.

+The GLIF may contain anything except an <outline> element that contains data.
+In the glyph lib, there will be this key:

+* public.openTypeSVGFilePath : "*.svg"

+This will specify the file name to use as the SVG data.

+The default outline data for use in the CFF or glyf table (as required in the SVG table specification) should be in the UFO's default layer.
+If this glyph does not exist, it is up to the authoring tool to determine how to handle the situation.
+This is because the data may not yet exist during the design phase, but it is, obviously, required when compiling an OpenType font.

+The SVG files will be located in:

+{: .filediagram}
+- {: .filediagramDirectory}data/public.openTypeSVGGlyphs
+    - *.svg

+There is no file naming specification for the SVG files except that they must be file system legal as defined elsewhere in the UFO spec.

+SVG documents should conform to the rules defined in the "Glyph Semantics and Metrics" of the [SVG Table] specification.

+### COLR Table

+Color palettes ([CPAL Table]) will be located in fontinfo.plist.

+* openTypeCPALColorPalettes : list of ordered palettes.
+Palettes are defined as dicts of this form:

+* "rgba" : color string
+* "type: bit list corresponding to the CPAL paletteType spec.
+* "label" : string

 ## Single File UFO

 UFO has two possible storage formats.
 The first, "UFO Package", is a multi-file, file system directory structure.
 The second, "UFO ZIP", is a [ZIP archive] containing the same directory structure as defined for _UFO Package_.